Why Is Web Design Important?

 How often should I redesign my website?

 Visually, every two to three years.
-Technically and from a performance standpoint, review and update every 12 to 18 months.
+Technically, review and update every 12 to 18 months.
 Regular updates signal freshness to both users and search engines.

 What is the difference between web design and web development?

-Web design focuses on the visual, UX, and strategic elements — how a site looks and feels.
-Web development involves the technical build — the code that makes it function.
-At ALF, our Figma-to-Webflow process integrates both disciplines seamlessly.
+Web design focuses on the visual and UX elements, how a site looks and feels.
+Web development is the technical build, the code that makes it function.
+At ALF, my Figma-to-Webflow process integrates both seamlessly.

 Conclusion: Your Website Is Your Most Valuable Digital Asset

-In 2026, web design is not a cost — it is an investment with measurable returns.
-It determines how customers perceive your brand, how search engines rank your pages, and how effectively your site converts visitors into revenue.
+In 2026, web design isn't a cost, it's an investment with measurable returns.
+It shapes how customers perceive your brand, how search engines rank your pages, and how effectively your site converts visitors into revenue.
+The businesses that treat their website as a strategic asset, not a one-time project to finish and forget, consistently outperform the ones that don't.

 {{build-better-experience="/directory"}}